rowland/tuppence/SPECIFICATION.md

         sum + i
     }

-If the step expression is omitted from the header, it may appear as the last expression inside the block:
+If the step expression is omitted from the header, it must appear as the last expression inside the block:

     sum = for i = 0; i < 10 {
         sum + i